MWang93/Prepare/Knowledge_Based/NLP.md

 1. The difference between GloVe and Word2vec: https://www.quora.com/How-is-GloVe-different-from-word2vec

+## Pre-ELMo(Tag LM)
+-  Step1: pretrain word embeddings and language model
+-  Step2: prepare word embedding and LM embedding for each token in the input sequence
+-  Step3: use both word embeddings and LM embeddings in the sequence tagging model

 ## ELMo
 ![model overview](/Knowledge_Based/pictures/ELMo.gif)
 -  Unlike traditional word embeddings such as word2vec and GLoVe, the ELMo vector assigned to a token or word is actually a function of the entire sentence containing that word.
 Therefore, the same word can have different word vectors under different contexts.